List of School Rumble characters

 The School Rumble manga and anime series features a cast of characters designed by Jin Kobayashi.
 The story takes place mostly in a Japanese high school and revolves around various love triangles and polygons.
 The manga series is followed by a short parallel world story, School Rumble Z.

 The manga alternates between several main protagonists.
 In the main storyline chapters, the protagonists are Tenma Tsukamoto and Kenji Harima.
 The side chapters focus on many of the side characters from the main chapters, with most of them focusing on Yakumo Tsukamoto.
 While many of the chapters are gag stories, the central theme of School Rumble is relationships, mostly because of love, and as the series progresses, characters are introduced, and situations are misinterpreted.
 Hence the relationship web becomes more complex.
 Since the characters are unable to let their true feelings be known to the ones they like, tension and rivalries build.

+The article puts character names of Japanese characters in the Western order (given name, then surname).
+Del Rey Manga, which published the manga in English, retained the Japanese naming order (that is, surname and then given name) to preserve puns and humor involving the names of the characters.